theriverman/go-cli-project/README.md

-# go-cli-app-template
+# Go CLI Project
-Go CLI Application Template
+A template repositry for creating unified CLI applications in Go.

 # Introduction
 This template implies the following conditions: